Grace One Church

 Funneling: weak paths to action

-Key actions such as visiting, connecting, or joining a ministry were present but inconsistently surfaced, so intent often stalled before becoming a clear next step like a visit, form submission, or group connection.
+Key actions such as visiting, connecting, or joining a ministry were present but inconsistently surfaced, so intent stalled before becoming a clear next step like a visit, form submission, or group connection.
 The primary call to connect was hidden on its own page and integrated through Google Forms causing friction in retention and leads.

 Visual language: outdated and misaligned